vuong-viet-hung/Electrical-Component-Recognition/README.md

 The implementation is based on [An Electronic Component Recognition Algorithm Based on Deep Learning with a Faster SqueezeNet](https://www.hindawi.com/journals/mpe/2020/2940286/).

 ## II.
 Dataset
-The dataset is obtain from Kaggle's [ECAD dataset](https://www.kaggle.com/datasets/mrojer/electronic-components-for-automatic-detection), which contain images of 11 electrical components and background.
+The dataset is obtained from Kaggle's [ECAD dataset](https://www.kaggle.com/datasets/mrojer/electronic-components-for-automatic-detection), which contains images of 11 electrical components and background.

 ## III.
 Experiment
 1. Download your Kaggle API token from your Kaggle profile site.
 [Instructions](https://www.kaggle.com/docs/api).